 Phobias are a set of neurotic disorders characterized by an irrational fear.
 When people are unable to overcome their anxieties, they will try as much as possible to escape the object of their fear (either a thing or a situation).
-What are the most unusual fears and how can they be cured?
+What are the most unusual fears, and how can they be cured?

-The 10 most unusual phobias
+The 10 most rare phobias - What are they?

 1. Stasiphobia: The fear of standing